Teaching Certificate in Middle School Education

 Most middle schools require you to have a state teaching certificate.
 You will need to meet certain requirements to qualify to obtain your certification.
 In Pennsylvania, you must obtain a recommendation to be certified.
 This can be accomplished by successfully completing a bachelor’s or master’s degree in teacher education or by earning a certificate like Drexel’s Post-Bachelor’s Teaching Certificate in Middle Level Education, which is designed for those with undergraduate degrees in non-education fields.
 In these programs, you will learn how to create safe, positive, and productive learning environments that support and facilitate learning for students of all backgrounds.

-Additional requirements need to be met to earn your teaching certification, such as passing required exams.
+Additional requirements need to be met to earn your teaching certification, such as passing required licensure exams Stage 1-4 field experiences and demonstrating understanding of content knowledge specific to the type of certification.
 These requirements vary by state.
 Learn more about state certification requirements.

 How Do I Earn a Teaching Certificate Online?